Article ID: 1473 - Last Modified: November 19, 2013

 You can also run the

-postmortem utility from the command line on Windows in Suite 2011 or 2012, by opening a Schrodinger Command Prompt window (Start → All Programs → Schrodinger-year → Schrodinger Command Prompt), and then entering the command
+postmortem utility from the command line on Windows from Suite 2011 on, by opening a Schrodinger Command Prompt window (Start → All Programs → Schrodinger-release → Schrodinger Command Prompt), and then entering the command

 postmortem options jobid